 Ensure Competent Project Management

-Since we have already mentioned that the best option for a distributed development team management is Agile, you need to take the case about project managers being assigned to each team.
+We have already mentioned that the best option for a distributed development team management is Agile.
+This means that the project requires project managers being assigned to each team.
 With managers, it becomes possible to establish correct Scrum processes and maintain control over the project with regular meet-ups, task supervision, and KPI tracking.

 Establish HRM Processes